During President Obama's State of the Union address on

 that would target the coal industry and the EPA's legal

 authority to set national standards on climate change has been a

-Supreme Court on key cases challenging the EPA's authority to
+in the US Supreme Court on key cases challenging the EPA's

-deal with air pollution and climate change, specifically including
+authority to deal with air pollution and climate change,

 As the due date for the EPA's new regulation draws near, it